 - A student who is enrolled continuously in the same public school from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the spring testing administration period will be included in the calculation to determine if the school achieved AYP.
-A student is continuously enrolled if he/she has not transferred or dropped-out of the public school.
-Students who are serving suspensions are still considered to be enrolled students.
-Students who are expelled but return to another school in the same district are considered continuously enrolled to determine the district AYP. - A student who is enrolled continuously in the LEA from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the spring testing administration period will be included in the calculation to determine if the LEA achieved AYP. - A student who is enrolled continuously in the state from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the spring testing administration period will be included in the calculation to determine if the state achieved AYP.
+A student is continuously enrolled if he/she has not transferred or dropped-out or been expelled from a public school.
+Students who are serving suspensions are still considered to be enrolled students. - A student who is enrolled continuously in the LEA from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the spring testing administration period will be included in the calculation to determine if the LEA achieved AYP. - A student who is enrolled continuously in the state from the end of the first eight (8) weeks or fifty-six (56) calendar days of the school year through the spring testing administration period will be included in the calculation to determine if the state achieved AYP.